SakshamDixitSBH/LiftTogether/README.md

-# LiftTogether - Android App
+# LiftTogether – Android App

-A volunteer-driven ride-sharing app that connects riders in need with volunteer drivers, prioritizing requests based on urgency.
+**Volunteer-driven ride-sharing app** connecting seniors and community members in need of rides with local volunteer drivers.
+Built to improve community mobility and reduce social isolation, prioritizing requests based on urgency (emergency, high, medium, low).

+> **Note:** Development for LiftTogether took place between **June 2023 and February 2024**.
+> Code was later uploaded to GitHub in bulk for documentation and sharing purposes.
+> All features were tested on-device using Firebase backend services.

+---